Sainsbury's to trial online clothing sales

-LONDON British supermarket group Sainsbury's (SBRY.L) is to trial selling clothing online, seeking to build on the success it has seen from a diversification into non-food products in its stores.
+LONDON, June 9 British supermarket group Sainsbury's is to trial selling clothing online, seeking to build on the success it has seen from a diversification into non-food products in its stores.

 Sainsbury's began selling clothing in 1994 and last year over 7.5 million customers bought clothing items, generating sales of approximately 750 million pounds ($1.3 billion).